 Adao has managed to bring change to his own family, and by doing so he has inspired many of his friends.
 He concludes,

-“After preparing this dish I would like to invite all boys and men to choose this change of behavior and deconstruct stereotypes that a man can’t enter the kitchen.
+“After preparing this dish I would like to invite all boys and men to choose this change of behaviour and deconstruct stereotypes that a man can’t enter the kitchen.
 A real man is not afraid of equality.”